Gay-affirmative Therapy

-for sexually diverse men and women struggling to live authentic lives.
+for sexually diverse men and women struggling to live whole and authentic lives.

 Difficult intersections between sexual orientation; religion, faith and spirituality; conflicting cultural and relational demands; and trauma cause: